joshcarter/tensile_test/README.md

 - Interface board
 - Laptop with USB connection to interface board

+## Test Fixture Calibration

+TODO: It would be a great idea to document how to calibrate this.
+In the meantime, contact me.

 ## Test Parts

 See `printed_parts/Tensile test samples.3mf`.
 These are sized to fit within the limits of my 200kg load cell.
 Note that the Z axis has additional cross-sectional area since the Z axis is usually substantially weaker.